 Boost: To make vocals more 'airy' or for crisp cymbals and percussion.
 Also boost this frequency to add sparkle to pads, but only if the frequency is present in the original sound, otherwise you will just be adding hiss to the recording.

 Specific Musical Instruments

-General: Roll off below 60Hz using a High Pass Filter.
+General: Roll off below 60Hz - 80Hz using a High Pass Filter.
 This range is unlikely to contain anything useful, so you may as well reduce the noise the track contributes to the mix.
 It will remove rumble and unwanted effects caused by the proximity effect.

 Treat Harsh Vocals: To soften vocals apply cut in a narrow bandwidth somewhere in the 2.5KHz to 4KHz range.

 Get An Open Sound: Apply a gentle boost above 6KHz using a shelving filter to get a more open, airy sound.

 Get Brightness, Not Harshness: Apply a gentle boost using a wide-band Bandpass Filter above 6KHz.
 Use the Sweep control to sweep the frequencies to get it right.

 Get Smoothness: Apply some cut in a narrow band in the 1KHz to 2KHz range.